matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 reports using the [getBlob](#getBlob), [getDataTable](#getDataTable) and
 [getDataTableExpanded](#getDataTableExpanded) methods.

-If you&#039;re creating an API that returns report data, you may want to use the [getDataTableFromArchive](#getDataTableFromArchive) helper function.
+If you're creating an API that returns report data, you may want to use the [getDataTableFromArchive](#getDataTableFromArchive) helper function.

 ### Learn more